rust-lang/rust/src/doc/rustc-dev-guide/src/mir/optimizations.md

 perform optimizations.
 In these situations, we should allow for the initial gathering pass and then check fuel as close to the mutation as possible.
 This allows for the best debugging experience, because we can determine where in the list of candidates an optimization may have been misapplied.
-Examples of this are `InstCombine` and `ConstantPropagation`.
+Examples of this are `InstSimplify` and `ConstantPropagation`.

 [consideroptimizing]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/ty/context/struct.TyCtxt.html#method.consider_optimizing